 Patients should not expect to lose a dramatic amount of weight with liposuction.
 However, because fat is removed from cosmetically important areas, liposuction should produce significant improvements in aesthetic appearance.
 Although liposuction should not be regarded as a method for weight loss, in appropriate patients it can produce significant cosmetic improvements.

-Liposuction removes fat cells permanently.
+Liposuction surgery removes fat cells permanently.
 The fat cells that are removed by liposuction can never come back, however, if the patient gains a significant amount of weight, then new fat cell can develop.
 With a small weight gain, existing fat cells simply get bigger by accumulating more fat within the existing cell.
 However, with an increase of more than 10% of body weight, one can expect new fat cell development in all areas of the body, including areas previously treated by liposuction.
 As an adult gains larger amounts of weight, increasing numbers of fat cells (lipocytes) are formed from existing pleuripotential connective tissue cells by a process of differentiation.
 Existing connective tissue cells first change into immature fat cells

 (lipoblasts), and then develop into mature fat cells with progressive obesity.